robert-bills/maker-projects/quilting-templates/README.md

 # Quilting Templates – Custom, Durable, Safer

 My wife is an avid quilter who often needs precise tracing and cutting templates for repeated patterns.
 Many of the commercial options she tried wore out quickly or didn't quite match the sizes she needed.
-Worse, some of them were thin enough that a rotary cutter could easily slip and result in cuts—both on the fabric and fingers.
+Worse, some of them were thin enough that a rotary cutter could easily slip and result in cuts, both on the fabric and fingers.

 So we fixed that.